djlosch/apollo/README.md

 ## What is Apollo?

 If you're getting adblocked, you should know what the impact is.
-Apollo is an adblock detector that you embed on your pages and use to measure the percentage of your userbase using Alock.
+Apollo is an adblock detector that you embed on your pages and use to measure the percentage of your userbase using adblock.

+## Why use Apollo instead of [other package]?

+* Apollo is ***free***.
+We run way too many sites... paying for a trivial-to-write client side test with pricing scaling up based on sites or datapoints is absurd.
+* Apollo is ***stupid easy to install***.
+It's one line of javascript.
+* Apollo is ***open source***.
+Seriously, integrate it and mod it all you want.
+It's on the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+No GPL issues here.
+Also, there's no weird cookie drop issues because you can self-host it... keep your data to yourself.
+* Apollo is ***ultra light-weight***.
+It's a single script, and doesn't call jQuery or any other libs.
+Since it's also open source, and the source is tiny, you can glance through it in under 30 seconds to know it's kosher.
+* Apollo uses ***Event tracking*** in [Google Analytics](http://www.google.com/analytics/) (GA), so if you know how to use GA, you know how to read Apollo reports.
+Note: Apollo is not supported or endorsed by Google or Google Analytics.
+* Apollo has ***sampling***.
+If you've ever run Event tracking on a large site, you quickly realize how fast you can hit the [data point quota in GA](https://developers.google.com/analytics/devguides/collection/analyticsjs/limits-quotas?hl=en).
+* Apollo has a ***timeout***.
+Some sites/companies lazy load ad units or other scripts, so if you fire all tests immediately, the metric is measured before the event can accurately be logged in GA.
+You can mod the timeout.
+* Apollo's ***default settings are customizable***, from sampling to timeout to the name of the div that's used for the adblock test, to the GA Event category/action/label.

 ## How does it work / What method does Apollo use?

 Adblockers use filter matching -- they check element ids and classes.
 If there's a match, the adblocker reduces the element height to zero, or removes it from the page entirely.

 By default, Apollo checks a div known to be filtered -- if the height is zero, or the div is removed from the page, it concludes that adblocking is enabled.
-Apollo attempts to log the adblock detector results to your [Google Analytics](http://www.google.com/analytics/) (GA) profile.
+Apollo attempts to log the adblock detector results to your [Google Analytics](http://www.google.com/analytics/) profile.
 Once you've added the script to your page, you'll see the results in the Events section (Behavior > Events > Top Events).
 The default category is `adblock (apollo)` (you can change this if you want... examples below).
 Apollo supports universal analytics (analytics.js) which uses `ga()`, or either legacy implementations from ga.js (`trackEvent()` and `_gaq.push()`).

-Apollo is not endorsed by or supported by Google or Google Analytics.

 ## What's the license on Apollo?